sdc-china/IDA-doc/_posts/2018-02-01-tutorial-create-a-test-project-and-generate-test-cases.md

 # Task 1: Create a test project and generate test cases
 ***
-IDA enables testers to automate their test scenarios easily and provides 60+ built-in automation test commands to support BPM application test.
+IDA enables testers to automate their test scenarios easily and provides 60+ built-in automation test commands to support Workflow project test.

 ### Pre-requisites
 Before you start the tutorial, you need to setup below configurations with the administrative account ("idaAdmin"/"idaAdmin").